Walden University Faculty and Staff to Present at Sloan Consortium Conference

 - Dr. Lisa Kangas, School of Management, “21st Century Instructional Planning Tool: Blooms Digital Taxonomy”

-(Sloan-C) is an institutional and professional leadership organization dedicated to integrating online education into the mainstream of higher education.
-For more information about this conference and its presentations, visit http://sloanconsortium.org/conference/2012/aln/program
+The Sloan Consortium (Sloan-C) is an institutional and professional leadership organization dedicated to integrating online education into the mainstream of higher education.
+For more information about this conference and its presentations, visit http://sloanconsortium.org/conference/2012/aln/program.

 About Walden University